mtumilowicz/js-nodejs-websocket-workshop/README.md

              not present in the client's handshake (the server has indicated a subprotocol not requested by the client), the client MUST _Fail the WebSocket Connection_
+1. If the server's response is validated as provided for above, it is said that _The WebSocket Connection is Established_ and that the WebSocket Connection is in the OPEN state